 The Crests are gone, but there is something similar in the Tags.
 Unlike the Crests which embody traits and help prompt Perfect level and Ultimate level evolution, the Tags embody elements in earth, sea, sky, spirit and iron, and their function is to enter the castle that Demon lives in.

 I think that’s everything important, so let’s address the actual story for this volume.

-Anyway, he requests his help in saving the Digital World from a terrible virus Digimon called Demon.
+He requests Taichi’s help in saving the Digital World from a terrible virus Digimon called Demon.
 I would call them out on their uncreative name, but the main villain for much of the first series was called Devimon….

 Taichi and Zero are the only ones who can do it since Tamers bring out something very special in their Digimon – something that makes Zero incredibly powerful.
 Something else is brought up to support this; Taichi has ‘Ichi’ or ‘One’ in his name and his partner is Zero.
 The Digital World’s base is data, which is binary; a series of ones and zeroes.

 With good intentions, Taichi and Zero can restore and protect the data, but failure would result in data deletion.
 This is further supported when Whamon explains that the good guys are all data and vaccine Digimon while the bad guys are virus types, since viruses delete data.
 Taichi proves his worth time and again as his teamwork, tactical skills and friendship as well as Zero’s trust and faith in Taichi lead them to victory time and again even against Perfect level Digimon.